CSA-OCP-GER/aad-identity-for-developers/challenge-2-oidc-idtoken-fragment.md

 Replace `TENANT_ID` with your TenantId and `APPLICATION_ID` with your ApplicationId.
 Open a browser and paste the modified request.

 ```
-// Line breaks are for readability only

-GET
 https://login.microsoftonline.com/TENANT_ID/oauth2/v2.0/authorize?
 client_id=APPLICATION_ID
 &response_type=id_token